Universal shot-noise limit for quantum metrology with local Hamiltonians

-The saturation condition can be found in the Supplemental Materials~\citep{SM}.
+The saturation condition is provided in the Supplemental Material (SM)\,\citep{SM}.
 Alternatively, one can rewrite

-where $\ket{\psi(t)}=U(t)\ket{\psi_{0}}$.
+where $\ket{\psi(t)}\!=\!U(t)\ket{\psi_{0}}$.

-A few comments in order: First, Eq.~(\ref{eq:Universal-bound}) is our first main result, which holds universally for all initial states, both time-independent and driven quantum systems.
-Second, $\Gamma(t)$ depends on the control Hamiltonian $H_{1}(t)$ and the initial state $\ket{\psi_{0}}$.
-Optimizing $\Gamma(t)$ over all possible unitary dynamics and initial states lead to

-By combining this bound with $I(t)\leq\left(\int_{0}^{t}\Gamma(\tau)d\tau\right)^{2}$, which can be obtained by integrating both sides of Eq.~(\ref{eq:Universal-bound}), one immediately reobtains the bound given in previous works~\citep{yang2022,yang2017quantum,yuan2015optimal}.
-Compared to these studies, our bound\,(\ref{eq:Universal-bound}) provides a feasible approach to study the scaling behavior of the QFI when the initial state $\ket{\psi_{0}}$ is restricted to a specific set of initial states.
+It is worth noting that Eq.\,(\ref{eq:Universal-bound}) universally holds for all initial states, including time-independent and driven quantum systems. $\Gamma(t)$ depends on the control Hamiltonian $H_{1}(t)$ and the initial state $\ket{\psi_{0}}$.
+Optimizing $\Gamma(t)$ over all possible unitary dynamics and initial states yields $\Gamma(t)\!\leq\!2\|\partial_{\lambda}H_{\lambda}^{\text{(S)}}(t)\|$.
+By combining this bound with $I(t)\!\leq\!\left(\int_{0}^{t}\Gamma(\tau)d\tau\right)^{2}$, which can be obtained by integrating both sides of Eq.\,(\ref{eq:Universal-bound}), one immediately reproduces the bound given in previous works\,\citep{yuan2015optimal,pang2017optimal,yang2017quantum,yang2022}.
+Compared to these studies, our bound\,(\ref{eq:Universal-bound}) provides a feasible approach to study the scaling behavior of the QFI when the initial state $\ket{\psi_{0}}$ is limited to a specific set of states.

-\textit{SNL for short-range local interactions.---}Here we will demonstrate that our bound, characterizing the growth of QFI, is closely linked to the Lieb-Robinson bound, which characterizes operator complexity in quantum many-body with short-range local interactions.
-We consider time-independent many-body Hamiltonian of the following form:
+\textit{SNL for short-range local interactions.---} We will show the close connection between our bound\,(\ref{eq:Universal-bound}), depicting QFI growth, and the Lieb-Robinson bound, which characterizes operator complexity in quantum many-body with short-range local interactions.
+We consider time-independent Hamiltonians as follows: